-\item The Search for Hidden Particles (SHiP)~\cite{Ahdida2019} is a proposed general-purpose experiment aimed at searches for dark sector particles at the intensity frontier.
-Current plans are to host the SHiP experiment at a future $400$~GeV proton beam dump at the CERN SPS.
+The Search for Hidden Particles (SHiP)~\cite{Ahdida2019} is a proposed general-purpose experiment aimed at searches for dark sector particles at the intensity frontier.
+SHiP will be hosted at the ECN3 facility, using a $400$~GeV proton beam from the CERN SPS.
 Among the numerous new physics scenarios that comprise the thorough physics program of the SHiP experiment~\cite{Alekhin2016}, stringent searches for mCPs with masses at the MeV--GeV scale are possible.
 The projected sensitivity of the SHiP experiment to mCPs was estimated in Ref.~\cite{Magill2019}, which assumed a sample of $N_{\mathrm{POT}} = 2 \times 10^{20}$ and a distance of $50$~m from the target to the detector.
-Excellent sensitivity to mCPs was reported, which could exceed current bounds for mCPs with masses from approximately $0.1$ to $5$~GeV by roughly an order of magnitude, and would provide complementary limits to the projections for the MAPP and milliQan experiments at the HL-LHC.
+Excellent sensitivity to mCPs was reported, which could exceed current bounds for mCPs with masses from approximately $0.1$ to $5$~GeV by roughly an order of magnitude, and would provide complementary limits to the projections for the MAPP-1, milliQan, and FORMOSA experiments at the HL-LHC.
 Several additions to SHiP offering significant enhancements to its projected sensitivity to mCPs have been proposed: (1) Ref.~\cite{Bailloeul2025}, which considers a detector comprising an array of scintillator bars, and (2) Ref.~\cite{Ferrillo2024}, which considers an LArTPC setup similar to ArgoNeuT.